 The Loa introduced in the sequel's expansion have durability of the Hivers, guns of the Zuul and acceleration and speed no organic race can match.

-World of Tanks got a few: the AMX 13 90 is a tier 7 light tank, so it is small and got the speed of a light tank, but the health points in the 4 digit range like the other tier 7 heavy and medium tanks, also it got a gun with 6 shoot magazine which can dish out a lot of damage in very short amount of time, putting it even further apart from other light tanks (which are either starting tanks in the lower tiers or dedicated scouts).
+World of Tanks has a few: the AMX 13 90 is a tier 7 light tank, so it is small and has the speed of a light tank, but the health points in the 4 digit range like the other tier 7 heavy and medium tanks, also it has a gun with a 6 shot magazine which can dish out a lot of damage in very short amount of time, putting it even further apart from other light tanks (which are either starting tanks in the lower tiers or dedicated scouts).
 High tier medium tanks can come up like a Lightning Bruiser too if played well.

 Polaris ships in EV Nova.
 All of them.
 Special mention goes to their Manta fighter, a fighter which A) is the fastest ship in the entire game, B) has just under twice the shielding and armor of any of its counterparts from the other governments, and C) mounts a main gun worthy of a light capital ship.

 The Big Bad of Mortal Kombat, Shao Kahn can hit fast and hard and takes far less damage than you do.
 Couple with Perfect Play A.I. he attacks relentlessly, blocks most counters and shrugs off what makes it through.
 Thankfully he doesn't see the problem with taunting in a fight.